akhmadkresna/scvngr666.github.io/_posts/2016-06-10-dynamic-domain-many2one.markdown

   selected_categ = []
   res={}

-  #=> here we go with the beast. the conditional to append or remove the parent category string    	 into the list for use to set the many2one.
+  #=> here the conditional to append or remove the parent category string    	 into the list for   use to set the many2one.

   if self.is_living_room :
   	selected_categ.append ('is_living_room')